Best Things to See and Do in Anchorage, Alaska

 In the fall you should visit two of the states best college sporting events.
 The University of Alaska Anchorage hosts the hottest college teams on ice during the Kendall Hockey Classic in early October, while the Carrs/Safeway Great Alaska Shootout draws top-class college basketball teams to Alaska for a pre-season tournament during Thanksgiving weekend

-In the winter you should go to the Tour of Anchorage Cross Country Ski Race, Anchorage Fur Rendezvous, and the ceremonial start of the Iditarod Trail Sled Dog Race I was fortunate to have covered the 2010 Iditarod Sled Dog Race.
-Check out my YouTube video, too.
+Alaska in the winter?
+Go to the Tour of Anchorage Cross Country Ski Race, Anchorage Fur Rendezvous, and the ceremonial start of the Iditarod Trail Sled Dog Race.
+I was fortunate to have covered the 2010 Iditarod Sled Dog Race.
+Check out my YouTube video.

-A hidden gem in Anchorage is the Alaska Native Heritage Center.
+A little known place to visit in Anchorage is the Alaska Native Heritage Center.
 The center is a showcase of Alaska Native art, tools, and crafts, featuring great live tours and demonstrations of native life, dance, and crafts.
-It is nestled in the woods in Northeast Anchorage, but you’d be remiss to pass it up.
+It is hidden in the woods in Northeast Anchorage, but you’d be remiss to pass it up.
 Check out my post on the Alaska Native Heritage Center.

-For a great breakfast treat or espresso, go to the Middle Way Cafe or Kaladi Brothers Coffee.
+There are plenty of great breakfast joints in Anchorage.
+For a treat or espresso, go to the Middle Way Cafe or Kaladi Brothers Coffee.

-Just outside of downtown Anchorage you can visit Alyeska Resort; have lunch on top of Mount Alyeska at Seven Glaciers, a AAA Four Diamond award-winning restaurant.
+If you are visiting Anchorage by car, head to Alyeska Resort; have lunch on top of Mount Alyeska at Seven Glaciers, a AAA Four Diamond award-winning restaurant.

 The best way to see downtown Anchorage is to pick up a map from the Log Cabin Visitor Information Center on Fourth Avenue and take the Anchorage Downtown Walking Tour.
 Or, see downtown by Segway with SegTours of Anchorage.